This website uses cookies to provide better user experience and user's session management.

 The Likert scale frequency pertains to the count of instances wherein the participants choose a specific response alternative.
 To determine the frequency of a Likert scale, one must undertake the following steps:

-In order to determine the frequency and proportion of responses on a Likert scale, it is necessary to tally the number of responses that correspond to each category and subsequently compute the ratio of responses in each category.
+To determine the frequency and proportion of responses on a Likert scale, it is necessary to tally the number of responses that correspond to each category and subsequently compute the ratio of responses in each category.

 The following is an illustration of how to accomplish this task: